Whirlsplash/whirl/README.rst

 If you are looking for explicit documentation of only Whirl's source code, you must generate them yourself be cloning the repository and running the Cargo
-subcommand: `cargo +nightly doc --open --document-private-items --no-deps`.
+subcommand: :code:`cargo +nightly doc --open --document-private-items --no-deps`.

 Known Issues
 ------------